mindis/leebounds/README.md

 # leebounds
+This R package implements covariate-enhanced versions of https://academic.oup.com/restud/article-abstract/76/3/1071/1590707

-This package provides various methods to construct bounds on the Average Treatment Effect (ATE) in the presence of endogeneous selection into the sample.
+various methods to construct bounds on the Average Treatment Effect (ATE) in the presence of endogeneous selection into the sample.

 # Installation